 Generally, a fuse consists of a replaceable part (Fuse-link) and a fuse holder.
-You may already see several types of the fuse during work.
+You may already see several types of fuse during work.
 In this post, I will discuss the principle of fuse operation with the design.

 Normally the simplest fuse-link is a length of wire.
 It uses to mount by screw connections in a holder, which partly encloses it.
-When overcurrent or short circuit current flows through the wire then the wire starts to melt and arcing commences at various positions along it.
+When overcurrent or short circuit current flows through the wire then the wire starts to melt and arcing commences at various positions along with it.

 Arc voltage causes the current to fall and once it has fallen to zero then the arcs are extinguished.